Assistance programs Hancock County Ohio.

 - Other programs offered include Head Start, WIC (Women’s Infant and children), and help to start a small business.

 Housing programs, ranging from money for paying back rent to transitional housing, are available.
 Case managers can help an income qualified family, senior, or disabled person apply for grants or direct them to resources for paying a security deposit.
 Find the leading non-profits to call in Hancock County for temporary rent help.
-Click here.
+Click here for details on rent help in Wood and Hancock County.

 Get debt reduction assistance, mortgage delinquency, and foreclosure prevention in Hancock County